Into the Wild (novel): Plot

 The fictional forest of the novel was originally inspired by New Forest (above) and other locales in England and Scotland.

-Into the Wild follows the integration of a house cat named Rusty into a group of feral cats living in a fictional forest inspired by the real world locales of New Forest, the woods about Loch Lomond, the Forest of Dean, and the Scottish Highlands.
-The group of cats are called ThunderClan, and share the fictional forest with three other groups of feral cats called RiverClan, WindClan, and ShadowClan.
+Into the Wild follows the integration of a house cat named Rusty into a group of feral cats in a fictional setting inspired by the New Forest, the woods about Loch Lomond, the Forest of Dean, and the Scottish Highlands.
+The group, named ThunderClan, shares the fictional forest with three other groups: RiverClan, WindClan, and ShadowClan.

-The novel opens with a battle between ThunderClan and RiverClan over a territorial dispute.
-ThunderClan is outnumbered and forced to retreat.
-In the aftermath, ThunderClan's medicine cat Spottedleaf receives a prophecy from StarClan, the spirits of the cats' deceased ancestors, telling her that "fire will save our Clan", which she shares with ThunderClan's leader Bluestar.
+The novel opens with a territorial dispute between ThunderClan and RiverClan.
+ThunderClan is outnumbered in battle and forced to retreat.
+Afterwards, ThunderClan's medicine cat Spottedleaf receives a prophecy from the spirits of the cats' deceased ancestors, StarClan.
+She shares the prophecy with ThunderClan's leader Bluestar, saying that "fire alone will save our Clan".

-When he ventures into the forest near his home, Rusty, a flame-coloured housecat, encounters Bluestar, ThunderClan apprentice Graypaw, and ThunderClan warrior Lionheart.
-They invite Rusty to join ThunderClan.
-However, due to Rusty's domesticated past, some members of the Clan are hostile towards Rusty upon his arrival in ThunderClan's camp.
-The hostility culminates in Rusty fighting one of ThunderClan's warriors, Longtail, losing his collar in the process.
-Bluestar then halts the fight and announces that Rusty has earned his apprentice name, Firepaw.
-Shortly after, ThunderClan's deputy Redtail is revealed to have died, and Bluestar names Lionheart the new deputy of ThunderClan.
+When Rusty, a flame-coloured housecat, ventures into the forest near his home, he encounters three ThunderClan members: Bluestar, apprentice Graypaw, and warrior Lionheart.
+They invite Rusty to join their Clan.
+At the ThunderClan camp, some members reject Rusty for his domesticated past.
+The hostility culminates in a fight between Rusty and Longtail, a ThunderClan warrior.
+When Rusty loses his collar, Bluestar halts the fight and announces that Rusty has earned his apprentice name, Firepaw.
+Shortly after, ThunderClan's deputy Redtail is revealed to have died in another battle, and Bluestar names Lionheart the new ThunderClan deputy leader.

-Firepaw forms a strong friendship with Graypaw and Ravenpaw, the latter of whom is the apprentice of Tigerclaw, an ambitious ThunderClan warrior who wishes to become Clan leader.
-Firepaw is assigned his first solo hunting mission, on which he encounters Yellowfang, the exiled ShadowClan medicine cat.
-They initially fight, but after Firepaw emerges victorious, he realizes that Yellowfang is starving, and quickly finds prey for her, eating some of what he caught himself after Yellowfang encourages him to do so.
-However, the two are discovered by a patrol led by Bluestar.
-Bluestar questions Firepaw and scolds him for feeding himself before his Clan.
-As punishment, Firepaw is tasked with taking care of Yellowfang, who becomes a prisoner of ThunderClan.
+Firepaw forms a strong friendship with Graypaw and Ravenpaw.
+Ravenpaw is apprenticed to Tigerclaw, an ambitious ThunderClan warrior who wishes to become Clan leader.

+On his first solo hunting mission, Firepaw encounters the exiled ShadowClan medicine cat Yellowfang.
+They initially fight, but after Firepaw emerges victorious, he realizes that Yellowfang is starving.
+He quickly catches her some prey and the two eat together.
+After a patrol led by Bluestar discovers them, Bluestar questions Firepaw and scolds him for feeding himself before his Clan.
+As punishment, Firepaw must take care of Yellowfang, whom ThunderClan imprisons.